 Q: What is cross-training?

-A: Cross-training is any sport or exercise that supplements your main sport…in this case run/walk.
-Examples would be swimming, riding your bike or even doing the elliptical.
+A: Cross-training is any sport or exercise that supplements your main sport (run/walk).
+Examples of cross-training for running and walking would be swimming, riding your bike or even doing the elliptical.

 Q: What exactly is Cardio?